User37som/libbitcoin/bx-ek-to-ec.md

 ```
 Altchain support is a [libbitcoin enhancement](https://github.com/libbitcoin/libbitcoin/wiki/Altchain-Encrypted-Private-Keys) not yet specified in [BIP-38](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki).

+Public key compression and payment address version (i.e. altchain) affect the encrypted private key but have no impact on the value of the underlying elliptic curve private key.
+These values are carried in the encoding to inform payment address generation.

 See also [ec-to-ek](bx-ec-to-ek) and [ek-to-address](bx-ek-to-address).
 ### Example 1
 incorrect passphrase